Word Finder

 Focused on possessions

-Concerned with material life
+Concerned with material things

 Word Forms & Variations